CycloneDX/transparency-exchange-api/discovery/readme.md

 entry in a large corporation's asset inventory system.

-A product identifier is embedded in a URN where the identifier is one of many existing identifiers or a random string - like an EAN bar code, UUID, product number or PURL.
+A product identifier is embedded in a URN where the identifier is one of many existing identifiers or a random string - like an EAN or UPC bar code, UUID, product number or PURL.

 The goal is for a user to add this URN to the transparency platform (sometimes with an